 More recently, in 2013, Charbeat teamed up with Slate Magazine to find out how much content we read online.
 The result was this piece, titled “You won’t finish this article,” which claimed that internet readers only made it through about 50-60% of any given post.

 Now, in-depth reading does take place, but mostly when we read for pleasure.
 Researcher Victor Nell found that we fall into somewhat of a effortless trance when reading text we’re interested in.
 We read more slowly, and pay closer attention.

-To turn your copy into something people will actually absorb, Shanelle Mullin over at ConversionXL suggests you optimize for three things:
+To turn your copy into something people will actually absorb, Shanelle Mullin over at CXL suggests you optimize for three things: